farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **"Out of Sight, Out of Mind"**: Struggling to maintain emotional ties when separated, even briefly.
 The person may emotionally detach or seek new attachments.
 - **Fear of Abandonment**: Worrying that any separation, even temporary, means permanent loss or betrayal.
 - **Idealization and Devaluation**: Viewing someone as perfect when they are present and meeting needs, but seeing them as flawed or uncaring when they're not.
-- **Overreaction to Changes**: A minor change in someone’s behavior or situation could lead to a disproportionate emotional response.
+- **Overreaction to Changes**: A minor change in someone’s behaviour or situation could lead to a disproportionate emotional response.
 - **Selective Memory**: Focusing on recent interactions to define the entire relationship, forgetting a longer history of positive or negative experiences.
 - **Need for Reassurance**: Constantly needing affirmation from loved ones to feel secure.
 - **Difficulty with Routine Separations**: Struggling with everyday situations like a partner going to work, leading to excessive anxiety or neediness.